zoeludena/SeeRiseWebsite/about.md

         </button>
             </a>
         <p><br></p>
-        <p>Ylesia Wu is a senior data science major at the University of California, San Diego.</p>
+        <p>Ylesia Wu is a senior data science major at the University of California, San Diego.
+She likes singing and ice skating.</p>
     </div>
 </div>